stefan-ainetter/grasp_det_seg_cnn/README.md

 Predictions will be written to `OUTPUT_DIR` e.g. the `output` folder. `MODEL_PARAMS` are pre-trained weights e.g. `ckpt_files_OCID/pretrained/model_last.pth.tar`,
 `DATA_DIR` points to the used dateset splits e.g. `DATA/OCID_grasp/data_split`.

-Note that our code is based on the CNN-based architecture for panopitc segmentation proposed [here](https://github.com/mapillary/seamseg).
+Note that our code is based on the CNN-based architecture for panopitc segmentation, see [here](https://github.com/mapillary/seamseg).

-### OCID_grasp
+## OCID_grasp dataset
-OCID_grasp is a dataset extension for the [OICD dataset](https://www.acin.tuwien.ac.at/en/vision-for-robotics/software-tools/object-clutter-indoor-dataset/) for grasp detection and segmentation in cluttered scenes.
+OCID_grasp is a dataset extension for grasp detection and segmentation in cluttered scenes based on for the [OICD dataset](https://www.acin.tuwien.ac.at/en/vision-for-robotics/software-tools/object-clutter-indoor-dataset/).
 If you decide to use OCID_grasp for your research, please  also cite the OCID paper:
 ```bibtex
 @inproceedings{suchi2019easylabel,
   title={EasyLabel: a semi-automatic pixel-wise object annotation tool for creating robotic RGB-D datasets},